 Making ornaments has become one of my favorite Christmas traditions to do with my daughter.
 This is something I plan to continue with her every year.
-They are extremely easy to make, smell good and a great sensory activity for her.
+They are extremely easy to make, smells good and a great sensory activity for her.
 When looking for recipes online I was disappointed to find that most of them contained glue.
 I set out to create a recipe that catered to my wants.
 I wanted them to look a certain way, work with the ingredients I had on hand and be edible/non-toxic.
-The solution was a cinnamon salt dough ornament.
+The solution was a cinnamon salt dough ornaments.

 How The Tradition Started

 Last year, I wanted to do a Christmas activity with Baby T that was age appropriate and developed something that could be given as gifts to our friends and family.
 Cinnamon ornaments were the perfect idea!
 We used cinnamon and applesauce and baked them in the oven.
 I liked how our ornaments turned out last year, but I made some changes to the recipe this year.

 The first change I wanted to make was the color.
 Though the color of cinnamon is nice, this year I wanted them to be lighter so they would match our Christmas decor better.
 I also didn’t want to use applesauce this year because I didn’t want to bake them (baking them gives them a darker color as well).
 Instead of using a ton of cinnamon we put in just enough to give them an amazing scent but did not compromise the color.
 Of course the last thing I did not want to use was glue.
 If Baby T wanted to taste the dough, even though it doesn’t taste good, I did not want glue to be in it.